Ivan-Feofanov/kafka-python-example/README.md

 ```

 #### API doc
-You can find usefull API documentation
+If api service is running on host `127.0.0.1` you can find usefull API documentation
 on http://127.0.0.1:8000/docs or http://127.0.0.1:8000/redoc
 (thanks to FastAPI)